kcp-dev/kcp/docs/workspaces.md

 ClusterWorkspaceType object (though one can be added and its initializers will be applied).
 ClusterWorkSpaces of type `Organization` are described in the next section.

+Note: in order to create cluster workspaces of a given type (including `Universal`) you must have `use` permissions against the `clusterworkspacetypes` resources with the lower-case name of the cluster workspace type (e.g. `universal`).
+All `system:authenticated` users inherit this permission automatically for type `Universal`.

 ClusterWorkspaces persisted in etcd on a shard have disjoint etcd prefix ranges, i.e. they have independent behaviour and no cluster workspace sees objects from other cluster workspaces.
 In contrast to namespace in Kubernetes, this includes non-namespaced